-Net Overseas Migration (NOM) is a measure of the net gain, or loss, of population through migration into and outside of Australia.
-The compilation of NOM is a joint exercise between the Australian Bureau of Statistics (ABS) and the Department.
+Net Overseas Migration (NOM) is a measure of the net gain, or loss, of population through migration into and out of Australia.
 The ABS is responsible for calculating preliminary and final NOM estimates and, as of October 2019, the Centre for Population, based in Treasury, is responsible for NOM forecasts.
 This forecast takes into account the expected effects of announced policy decisions.